chalos/vm_note/chap3_processVM.md

   - How parameters passing
   - Value Return

-#### OS Call Translation
+#### OS syscall Translation

+- Mapping guest OS syscall to host OS syscall
-- Jump to a wrapper code, that convert the parameters and return value to/from host
+- Jump to a wrapper code, that convert the parameters and return value to/from host OS

 #### RT-Implemented OS Functions

-#### Nasty Realities
+* Not all OS op need to translate, e.g. memory management syscall (e.g. brk)
+* Runtime controls guest memory space, so no need to pass to Host OS

 ### 3.7.2 Different OS Emulation

+* ad-hoc process: implement/porting case-by-case

 #### E.g. Enforcing File Limits

+* Linux can be given file limit on size of file can write (setrlimit)
+* Win32 no corresponding limit
+* ad-hoc implementation: to handle getrlimit(), setrlimit() call when emulate linux on win32
+* restrict the set of applications to be emulated (e.g. WABI)

 ## 3.8 Code Cache Management

 - Code cache different from hw cache
-  - Code cache in memory, regen is expensive
   - Code cache have varient length
-  - No backing store
+  - No backing store, should regen after removed
+  - Regen is expensive
-  - Dependences among basic blocks by linking (dangling basic block pointer)
+  - Dependences among basic blocks by linking (removing will possible cause dangling basic block pointer)

 ### 3.8.1 Code Cache Implementations